sdavides/AqaraPOST-Homeassistant/README.md

 You can delete AqaraHome_mod app it without logging out, otherwise the token values ​​​​are expired.

-AqaraHome apk mod includes acceptance of the user-installed certificate, (to see the http requests in burp).
+AqaraHome apk mod includes acceptance of the user-installed certificate, (to see the http requests on burp/zap).

 ## Import flow NodeRed ##